For Exclusive Offers & Latest Info: Enter your email!

 After the racing each day enjoy all the fun ashore

 Racing with Rubicon 3 has the very simple objective of educational fun with a good dose of adrenalin.
 We believe in everyone getting fully involved and having a go and you will never, ever have someone shout at you.
-Many crew will be sailing with us from Antigua to St Maarten on the pre event delivery cruise and afterwards on the delivery to the BVIs
+We are here to introduce you to racing in a gentle, fun and inclusive environment.

 Today is all about getting familiar with the boat, meeting your fellow crew and doing initial training so that you can polish up old skills and learn new ones.
 We cover all the basics such as tacking, gybing, reefing and sail trim so you can be fully involved in the regatta.